Progarchives, the progressive rock ultimate discography

 Prog Reviewer

 5 stars Ever since I discovered Jordsjø in 2017, there were two things I wished for and one was to record a side-length piece, another was to get Lars Fredrik Frøislie to make a guest appearance.
 Well, it looks like one of my wishes came true, and that's to record a side-length piece.
 As for Lars appearing, that hasn't happened.
 Probably because he wishes to record in his own home studio (the fact much of his gear is of authentic vintage, he probably doesn't want to move them around due to reliability issues, especially because much of it is at least 50 years old now).
 Kontraster is the second split release by Jordsjø with Breidablik, after Songs from the Northern Wasteland back in 2016.
 Kontraster is Norwegian for "Contrasts", which could have been easily guessed by me.
 And that aptly describes this.
 First side is Jorsdjø's piece.
 No surprise it's all Håkon Oftung on vocals, guitar, flute, and assorted keyboards, and Kristian Frøland on drums.
 It sounds like what you expect from these two guys, great retro-prog with lots of great vintage keys, vocals in Norwegian, and flute, and it's great to see them pull off an almost 20-minute piece.
 I knew they could pull that off, so I can't imagine that stopping them on a proper full-on Jordsjø release.
 I imagine Håkon wasn't confident he could pull off a 20-minute piece, as no Jordsjø piece ever went much beyond 10 minutes.
 Either that, or he was fearing a Tales from Topographic Oceans type of album from them (I couldn't imagine that.
 Jordsjø has always been too modest for that).
 Breidablik's contribution is, unsurprisingly much more electronic, with lots of eerie ambient passages and sequencer-dominated passages as well.
-He gets Håkon to play guitar and flute, as well as a real drummer, not Kristian Frøland, but Trond Gjellum, a drummer that's not familiar to me.
-That's the first time I ever heard real drums on a Breidablik recording, as usually it's a drum machine (but only used occasionally), as most of the time, Breidablik recordings is entirely by Morten Birkeland Nielsen himself.
+He gets Håkon to play guitar and flute, as well as a real drummer, not Kristian Frøland, but Trond Gjellum, a drummer that's not familiar to me although he assisted on the previous Breidablik album Alduorka.
+Prior to that it was a drum machine (but only used occasionally), as most of the time, Breidablik recordings is entirely by Morten Birkeland Nielsen himself.
 This is incredible stuff, and it shows how Jordsjø is some of the greatest prog going these days as Breidablik is for electronic music.

 Jord by JORDSJØ album cover Studio Album, 2017